Sharing the arts is priceless

 Please help us to keep art alive in our local schools, by making a donation today!
 Your money will have an impact on the lives of local students.
-We would like to raise $10,000 to put art back into the schools where it has already been cut.

 On behalf of the Board of Directors and the staff of Arts Outreach, thank you for your generous support.